zenopm/BlazorComponents/README.md

 # BlazorComponents
-Blazor components primarily written to be consumer by WASM.... not all of them are Server friendly.
+Blazor components primarily written to be consumed by WASM.... not all of them are Server friendly.